How to Evaluate Your Managed IT Services Provider

 You should have access to the status of all your open jobs and tickets, usually taking the form of a client portal provided by your MSP.
 You are entitled to know the status of your requests so you can keep track of any issues, and you should feel comfortable asking your account manager for an update.

 Evaluating Your IT Provider’s Risk Mitigation Strategy

-If you are in the financial industry, chances are most of your daily business operations rely on data and information.
+If you are in the financial or a similar industry, chances are most of your daily business operations rely on data and information, but actually, all businesses handle sensitive information.
 This is why it is especially critical that your MSP ensures all that data will be backed up and recovered should disaster (natural or otherwise) ever strike.

 Again, to be confident that your MSP is meeting all of your risk mitigation needs, you’ll want the answer to all of these questions to be a resounding “yes.”

 Have They Provided Documentation on Your Backup/Disaster Recovery Plans?

 Backup and disaster recovery are crucial to your business continuity.
 Every business should have one, and it’s your managed IT provider’s responsibility to provide you with one.

 You should have documentation about your plan so you know just what will happen should disaster ever strike.
 (Besides, your disaster recovery and backup plan involves your whole company, so everyone needs to be onboard and prepare for the plan to be effective).